software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 1. Add Thymeleaf template for listing the added reading recommendations with title, link and description
 2. Add a method for rendering the reading recommendation list for the ReadingRecommendationController class

-These are the user stories and tasks, that you will be working on as a team during this Sprint.
+These are the user stories, that you will be working on as a team during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.

 ### Tips for implementing the tasks